MicrosoftDocs/customer-voice/cv-docs/send-survey-from-dynamics-365.md

     ![Enter details to send the survey.](media/d365-enter-details.png "Enter details to send the survey")

 9. Select **Send**.

+> [!NOTE]
+> Regarding field is populated only for Account, Contact, and Lead entities.

 ## Check survey invitation status